Tecnativa/doodba/README.md

 ## FAQ

+### I need to force addition or removal of `www.` prefix in production

+[We hope that some day Traefik supports that feature][www-force], but in the mean time, you must add an intermediate proxy to do that.

+1. Edit `common.yaml` and remove `labels` and `networks` from `odoo` service.

+2. Add this service to `common.yaml`:

+    ```yaml
+    proxy:
+        image: tecnativa/odoo-proxy
+        environment:
+            FORWARDFOR: 0
+        labels:
+            traefik.docker.network: "inverseproxy_shared"
+            traefik.enable: "true"
+            traefik.frontend.passHostHeader: "true"
+            traefik.port: "80"
+    ```

+3. Add this service to `prod.yaml`:

+    ```yaml

+    proxy:
+        extends:
+            file: common.yaml
+            service: proxy
+        restart: unless-stopped
+        networks:
+            default:
+            inverseproxy_shared:
+        environment:
+            FORCEHOST: $DOMAIN_PROD
+        labels:
+            traefik.frontend.rule: "Host:${DOMAIN_PROD}"
+    ```

+4. Add the same service from step 3 to `test.yaml`, replacing `DOMAIN_PROD` by
+    `DOMAIN_TEST`.

 ### When I boot `devel.yaml` for the first time, Odoo crashes

 Most likely you are using versions `8.0` or `9.0` of the image.
 If so: